marlon-erler/fundament/README.md

 # carbon-mini

-Carbon-Mini is a minimal stylesheet inspired by IBM Carbon Design
+Carbon-Mini is a minimal stylesheet inspired by IBM Carbon Design.
+It ships as a preconfigured esbuild project with everything you need to get started.

 # Features